Preschool Field Officer (PSFO) Service

 https://ourguidelines.ndis.gov.au/early-childhood/early-childhood-approach

-Children do not need a diagnosis to refer – only one area of significant delay in their development (this can be in any area).
+A diagnosis is not required in order to refer to the ECA, one or more areas of significant delay in a child’s development is all that is required (this can be in any developmental area).

 WHAT IS THE EARLY CHILDHOOD APPROACH (NDIS)?